codenjoyme/test-mcp-server/readme.md

 4. In the Inspector interface:
     - Verify the server connection in the connection pane
-    - Navigate to the "Tools" tab to see the `get_presentations` tool
+    - Navigate to the "Tools" tab to see the `get_list` tool
     - Test the tool by clicking on it and viewing the response
     - Monitor logs in the Notifications pane